-- values (list) The string representations of the children of this node. - verbose (boo1) If True, then the string representation consists of nested functions.
-Otherwise, the string representation is an algebraic equation. - smap If specified, this SymbolMap is used to cache labels for variables. - compute_values (bool) If True, then parameters and fixed variables are evaluated before the expression string is generated.
+- values (list) The string representations of the children of this node. - verbose (bool) If True, then the string representation consists of nested functions.
+Otherwise, the string representation is an algebraic equation. - smap If specified, this SymbolMap is used to cache labels for variables.